cdn-lnk/pkmn-genII-moveset-guide/README.md

 badly poison|0%
 poison|0%

-* __Heal is only advantegeous if you have high defense__: If you die in one hit it doesnt matter if you heal.
+* __Heal is only advantegeous if you have high eff. defense__: If you die in one hit it doesnt matter if you heal.
   * __Recoil only with heal__: thus recoil indirectly needs high defense.
+    * __Better use potions than have heal moves__, thus use recoil with high def + potions.

 * __Flinch increases damage by probablility__: and does not stack with kings rock.